troido/hex-input/README.md

 ```

 ### Formatters
-Set a hex formatter to a `HexEditText` view.
+You can set a hex formatter to a `HexEditText` view.
 If you don't like the default formatter, you can use some other formatter or even implement a custom one.
 To set a hex formatter to a `HexEditText` view, use `HexEditText.setFormatter()` method.
 The easiest way to get an instance of one of the formatters contained in the library is to use `HexFormatters.getFormatter()` method.
 Here is an example:

 ```
 val formatter = HexFormatters.getFormatter(HexFormatters.FormatterType.BYTE_PAIRS_HEX_FORMATTER)